 - Fireproof screw caps for security

-Furgle’s best printer for transfer paper has a wide range of applications.
-Working well with regular paper, this machine can also transform cups, phone cases, and plates.
-The heat press warms up in a jiffy and distributes the temperature evenly for picture quality that is crisp-looking with the help of infrared heating technology.
+Furgle’s printer for transfer paper has a wide range of applications.
+It works well with regular paper, and the machine can also transform cups, phone cases, and plates.
+The heat press warms up in a jiffy and distributes temperature evenly for picture quality that is crisp.
 For both everyday printing and commercial use, this heat transfer printer for t-shirts is a joy to use.

 - Includes conical and cylindrical mug clamps